patriciamariebarrier/patriciamariebarrier.github.io/_includes/2demo-post.md

-These images show some samples from my query work (we used SQL, MySQL, SQLite) in DSBA 6160 (Big Data Design, Storage, and Provenance) at UNCC.
+These images show some samples from DSBA 6160 (Big Data Design, Storage, and Provenance) at UNCC.
+For database queries we used primarily SQL, MySQL, and SQLite.

 While there was no final project for this course, I did have the opportunity to begin looking at a very big MIT medical data set.
 This was exciting and prompted me to begin some independent learning in cloud computing.
-With the support of my professor, Dr. Yaorong Ge, I was able to go beyond the scope of the course's requirements, designing an Azure cloud computing system to handle the data and queries.
+With the support of my professor, Dr. Yaorong Ge, I was able to go beyond the scope of the course's requirements, designing an Azure cloud computing system capable of handling the full data set and queries.

    <section style="position:relative">
       <div class="blogGlide fullWidth gliderMargin">